CultClassik/vagrant-hyperv-ubuntu18.04-docker/README.md

 * vagrant init
 * vagrant up

+This will bring up the VM, upgrade apt packages and run the Ansible docker.yml play.

+# OLD INFO BELOW
 * Add the IP of your virtual machine to the ./inventory.yml file

 ## Unix subsystem for Windows